HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 <img src="docs/Elysium.png" alt="Icon of Elysium" height="50" />

+- Starts with Constitution adopted (thus cannot adopt Supremacy)
 - +20% Strength when fighting in Friendly Land tiles when at war
-- Starts with Constitution adopted (thus cannot adopt Supremacy)
+- +50% Production when constructing Military units in all non-occupied cities when at war
+- -20% Production when constructing Normal buildings in all non-occupied cities when at war
 - Cannot build Enslaved units
 - Cannot build buildings consuming Slaves except Refugee Center
 - Cannot build Council and Listening Post